v8/v8.dev/src/features/regexp-v-flag.md

 ## RegExp `v` flag support { #support }

 V8 v11.0 (Chrome 110) offers experimental support for this new functionality via the `--harmony-regexp-unicode-sets` flag.
+V8 v12.0 (Chrome 112) has the new features enabled by default.
 Babel also supports transpiling the `v` flag — [try out the examples from this article in the Babel REPL](https://babeljs.io/repl#?code_lz=MYewdgzgLgBATgUxgXhgegNoYIYFoBmAugGTEbC4AWhhaAbgNwBQTaaMAKpQJYQy8xKAVwDmSQCgEMKHACeMIWFABbJQjBRuYEfygBCVmlCRYCJSABW3FOgA6ABwDeAJQDiASQD6AUTOWAvvTMQA&presets=stage-3)!
 The support table below links to tracking issues you can subscribe to for updates.

 <feature-support chrome="112 https://bugs.chromium.org/p/v8/issues/detail?id=11935"
                  firefox="116 https://bugzilla.mozilla.org/show_bug.cgi?id=regexp-v-flag"